scikit-hep/uproot3/README.rst

     │   └── 01-one
     └── state.json

-You can use the `MemoryCache`_ and `DiskCache`_ as **cache** arguments to the uproot array functions, and you can even use them in your analysis for other purposes.
+You can use the `MemoryCache`_ and `DiskCache`_ as **cache** arguments to the uproot array methods, and you can even use them in your analysis for other purposes.
 They are ``dict``-like objects to which you can assign items explicitly or replace

 .. code-block:: python